Each student and member of staff is put into one of three houses:

 He is supposed to have lodged at 1, Amery Street in Alton for a time.
 A plaque sits above the door that reads: ‘Here lived Edmund Spenser Poet – 1590’.

-As the new, freshly anointed Head of Spenser House, it is my pleasure to be part of the House System.
-I should also like to thank Miss Glassett for all her work in past years and for managing to look reasonably good in yellow – a feat which is very much beyond me!
+As the newly anointed Head of Spenser House, it is my pleasure to be part of the House System.
+I should also like to thank Mr Varndell for all his work and enthusiasm in past years and for bringing a whole new meaning to the sartorial elegance of yellow!

-I am looking forward to a host of new challenges and am counting on my fellow yellow Spenserians to get involved, to earn House Points with frightening frequency and to help in regaining the House Cup in July.
-I can almost taste the applause…
+I am looking forward to a host of new challenges and am counting on my fellow yellow Spenserians to get involved, to earn House Points with frightening frequency and to help in regaining the House Cup in July, an event that is long overdue!
+I am sure that with our united endeavours we can achieve this noble aim.

 Head of Spenser House